jtonic/tools/vim/shortcuts.md

 - `gc`  (x) toggle comment on selected text block

 ## Next shortcuts to figure out
-- move a line up and down
+- move a line up and down (see the ./configuration.md on how to map keys to move lines up/down, or duplicate them up/down)
-- move a block of text up and down
+- move a block of text up and down (same as above)

 ## Sneak plugin